bgolde5/bgolde5.github.io/_posts/2016-03-03-appium-vs-xcodes-xctest.md

 Still looks clean right?
 This was written in Xcode using Swift!
 With the ability to write clean tests in Xcode, developers can now use Xcode's record option to capture UI actions and then wrap those actions with Gherkin.
 This is simple to do and has a very small learning curve for developers that have prior iOS experience.

 If you are thinking about writing acceptance tests using Xcode and the TDD model, I also recommend you check out [KIF](https://github.com/kif-framework/KIF).
 KIF makes it easier for testers and developers using Xcode and it can be combined with the Gherkin framework shown above!
 With the power of Gherkin and KIF, Xcode is on it's way to making acceptance testing much easier for developers and testers.

-## The Acceptance Testing Lifecycle
-Lastly, I thought it to be important to describe the workflow for acceptance testing.

-  - Create user experience/story and covert to acceptance tests
-  - Write/Run acceptance tests (they will fail)
-  - Code the app
-  - Track acceptance tests as they begin to pass
-  - Watch all acceptance tests pass
-  - Release app

 ## Conclusion
 Personally, after researching Appium and Xcode, I found Xcode to be the winner.
 As a mobile developer, I want to spend as little amount of time testing as possible.
 At the same time, I want to ensure the tests I write are complete.
 If I use Xcode, then I have the luxury of working in a familiar environment with a language that I know well.
 Adding a few frameworks such as Gherkin and KIF is simple as they easily integrate with Xcode and are very simple to use.
 Not only are these frameworks simple to use, Xcode is obviously stepping up their support for acceptance testing and I'm sure XCTest will only improve in the future.